PrathamRanjan/meeting-booking-app/README.md

 - Checks if room is already booked during requested time
 - Uses interval overlap logic: checks if new booking overlaps with any existing booking
 - Returns HTTP 409 (Conflict) status code

+### Concurrency & Indexing (New)

+- What was added:
+  - Concurrency-safe transaction around the overlap check and insert using SQLite `BEGIN IMMEDIATE`.
+  - Composite indexes on `(room, start_time)` and `(room, end_time)` to speed up overlap and date queries.

+- Why:
+  - Without a write lock, two concurrent requests could both pass the overlap check and insert conflicting rows (time-of-check/time-of-insert race). `BEGIN IMMEDIATE` acquires a RESERVED lock so only one writer proceeds at a time, ensuring correctness.
+  - Overlap and day queries are frequent and filter by `room` and time boundaries.
+Indexes significantly reduce scan time as data grows.

+- How it’s implemented:
+  - Concurrency-safe create (in `app.py`):
+    - The `POST /bookings` handler starts a write transaction via `session.exec("BEGIN IMMEDIATE")` before performing the overlap check.
+    - Overlap check and user-per-day limit validation run inside the same transaction; on conflict/validation failure, we `rollback()` to release the lock.
+    - On success we `commit()` and then `refresh(booking)`.
+  - Index creation (in `app.py` startup):
+    - Inside the FastAPI `lifespan` startup block, after `create_db_and_tables()`, we run idempotent DDL:
+      - `CREATE INDEX IF NOT EXISTS ix_booking_room_start ON booking (room, start_time)`
+      - `CREATE INDEX IF NOT EXISTS ix_booking_room_end ON booking (room, end_time)`
+    - Executed using `sqlalchemy.text` with a short-lived `Session(engine)` and committed; exceptions are logged but do not block startup.

+- Notes and trade-offs:
+  - SQLite doesn’t support `SELECT ...
+FOR UPDATE`; `BEGIN IMMEDIATE` is the pragmatic way to serialize writers.
+  - In production on PostgreSQL, prefer an exclusion constraint on a range type to enforce non-overlap at the database level.

 #### 5. **Query Validations**
 - Must provide exactly one filter (room OR user, not both)